East Fork Lostine Trail to Mirror Lake - 9/20/2025

 East Fork Lostine Trail to Mirror Lake

 I hung out at the lake for quite a while, enjoying the serenity.
-At one point a butterfly landed on my land, and tried to eat me.
+Something interesting that I noticed about the lake was how nice it smelled.
+I was surprised that it smelled like clean fresh water.
+I dipped my hands in the water to check the temperature, and it was very cold.
+I decided not to dip my feet into the water, though I did see one person on the other side of the lake swimming.
+I overheard their conversation, and they only plunged into the water very briefly because of how cold it was.
+While sitting on a log in front of the water a butterfly landed on my land, and tried to eat me.
 After eating my lunch I hit the trail, and made my way quickly back to the car.
-I didn't do much trail running this time.
-I hiked fairly quickly down the trail, only tripping once.
-When I tripped over a root and fell my Garmin watch triggered the emergency mode, which I quickly cancelled.
+I didn't do much trail running this time, but I did hike fairly quickly down the trail, only tripping once.
+When I tripped over a root, and fell my Garmin watch triggered the emergency mode, which I quickly cancelled.
 I didn't even know my watch could do that.
 Luckily nobody was around to witness that.
+I wasn't hurt at all, it was a very graceful fall into some soft sand.